 · Transition/Life Skills – Junior high students will participate in regularly scheduled life skills groups and community outings coordinated by our OT and SLP.
 In addition, Laureate uses the TTAP (Teacch Transition Assessment Profile) to assess and identify transition goals, strengths, and areas of need for our older students.

-· iPads – Every student at Laureate will be provided with an iPad for use at school.
-A variety of Apps, tailored to each individual student’s needs, will be used for academic, communication, social-emotional, and social-leisure support.
+· iPads – Every student at Laureate will be provided with access to an iPad for use at school.
+A variety of Apps are used for academic, communication, social-emotional, and social-leisure support.